 Each recommended accommodation should include a rationale.

 The evaluation report should include specific recommendations for accommodations that are realistic and that the university can reasonably provide.
 A detailed explanation should be provided as to why each accommodation is recommended and should be correlated with specific functional limitations determined through interview, observation and/or testing.
 A school plan such as an IEP is insufficient documentation in and of itself but can be included as part of a more comprehensive evaluative report.
 A prior history of accommodations without clear demonstration of current needs does not warrant the provision of like accommodations.
-The determination of reasonable accommodations for a disabled student at Embry-Riddle rests with the Disability Support Services Director working in collaboration with the individual with the disability.
+The determination of reasonable accommodations for a disabled student at Embry-Riddle rests with the Student Accessibility Services Director working in collaboration with the individual with the disability.

 Documentation should be sent to: